matthewpalmer/Locksmith/README.md

 By declaring that your type adopts these protocols—which is what we did above with `struct TwitterAccount: CreateableSecureStorable, ...`—you get a bunch of functionality for free.

-I like to think about protocols with extensions in terms of “what you get,” “what you’ve gotta do,” and ”what’s optional.”
+I like to think about protocols with extensions in terms of “what you get,” “what you’ve gotta do,” and “what’s optional.”
 Most of the stuff under ‘optional’ should only be implemented if you want to change existing functionality.

 #### `CreateableSecureStorable`